Rates in almost sure invariance principle for dynamical systems with some hyperbolicity: Abstract

 \section{Abstract}

-We prove the almost sure invariance principle with rate \(o(n^{1/p})\) for every \(p\) for H\"older continuous observables on nonuniformly expanding and nonuniformly hyperbolic transformations with exponential tails.
-Examples include logistic maps at Collet-Eckmann parameters and dispersing billiards.
+We prove the almost sure invariance principle with rate $o(n^{\varepsilon})$ for every $\varepsilon > 0$ for H\"older continuous observables on nonuniformly expanding and nonuniformly hyperbolic transformations with exponential tails.
+Examples include Gibbs-Markov maps with big images, Axiom A diffeomorphisms, dispersing billiards and a class of logistic and H\'enon maps.
+The best previously proved rate is $O(n^{1/4} (\log n)^{1/2} (\log \log n)^{1/4})$.

-As a part of our method, we build H\"older continuous semiconjugacies between nonuniformly expanding transformations and Young towers where the base transformation is a Bernoulli shift.
-For this we do not require exponential tails.
+As a part of our method, we show that nonuniformly expanding transformations are factors of Markov shifts with simple structure and natural metric (similar to the classical Young towers).
+The factor map is Lipschitz continuous and probability measure preserving.
+For this we do not require the exponential tails.